LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

             -	The congress during which an amendment was submitted or offered.
         -	`<type>` (e.g. SAMDT)
             -	The type of amendment.
-            -	Possible values are "HAMDT" and "SAMDT".
+            -	Possible values are "HAMDT", "SAMDT", and "SUAMDT".
+Note that the "SUAMDT" type value is only available for the 97th and 98th Congresses.
         - `<latestAction>`
             -  Parent container for the latest action taken on the amendment.
 A `<latestAction>` element may include the following children:
                   - `<actionDate>` (e.g. 2021-08-08)